DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The third floor had formed a collective and a few people were responsible for collecting and paying rent on behalf of everyone.
-Fatuous Farah, one of the few tenants left from those days, recalls their initial plans.
+Fatumoh Farah, one of the few tenants left from those days, recalls their initial plans.
 ‘We had a general meeting every fortnight and some budget for activities and expenses.
 But then people just refused to pay rent.
 I think they did not realize they had to show commitment to the